eparra/nss-deploy-test/README.md

 ## Overview

 This repository contains an Azure Resoure Manager (ARM) template for deploying Zscaler Nanolog Streaming Service (NSS) in Azure cloud.
-This repository is for development and testing.
+This repository is under active development and is for testing only.
 This repository is not supported by Zscaler at this time.

 **Disclaimer**
 This sample code, at this time, is only a sample and is NOT guaranteed to be bug free and production quality.
 This is NOT intended to be used in production environment.
 Using this code is at your own risk.